Discover Dillon Beach

 A Place Time Forgot to Ruin

-Named for George Dillon, who settled here in 1860, the village has stayed small and unchanged.
-It's one of the last undeveloped stretches of Northern California coastline.
+Named for George Dillon, an Irish immigrant who settled here in 1860, the village has stayed small and unchanged for over 160 years.
+It's one of the last undeveloped stretches of Northern California coastline — a place where the dairy ranches still outnumber the houses, and the biggest traffic jam is a line of cows crossing the road.

 Explore Things to Do